Taxation of international executives

 Each case should be considered on its own merits.
 In general, a tax return will be required if the assignee has Irish-source income.

-Do the taxation authorities in Ireland adopt the economic employer approach1 to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Ireland adopt the economic employer approach1 to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Ireland considering the adoption of this interpretation of economic employer in the future?

 Historically no, but Revenue issued guidance at the end of 2016 which sets out their view that the economic employer concept is being followed.
 The Revenue guidance went further than the OECD interpretation of the economic employer concept.
-Following a year of lobbying and submissions to Revenue and the legislature, a revised draft guidance was circulated in December for comment.
-The position is still not fully clear so advice should be sought.
+Following a year of lobbying and submissions to Revenue and the legislature, revised guidance was circulated in April 2018.
+It continues to provide that the economic employer principle is applicable and it gives useful examples where Irish Revenue will consider an economic employer will apply.
+Typically, an individual will be regarded as economically employed where they are considered integral to the business of the Irish company.
+A number of factors are provided in considering whether a foreign employee is integral to the Irish company’s operations, such as:

 Are there a de minimus number of days2 before the local taxation authorities will apply the economic employer approach?
 If yes, what is the de minimus number of days?

-Based on draft guidance, possibly 60 workdays, once the 60 workdays do not form part of a more substantial period of working in Ireland.
+Based on Revenue guidance, 60 workdays, once the 60 workdays do not form part of a more substantial period of working in Ireland (i.e. more than 1 tax year).
+The de minimus rules are complex and advice should be sought.

 What categories are subject to income tax in general situations?